flihp/tpm2-tcti-sgx/README.md

 Please consult the relevant documentation before proceeding.

+## Build & Install
+Instructions to build and install this software are available in the INSTALL.md file.

 ## Contributing / Getting in touch
 If you're looking to discuss the source code in this project or get questions answered you should join the TPM2 mailing list: